tgfrerer/island/plan.md

 resource handles can be put into a vector, where each resource is only referenced once. -> This becomes the vector of frame-available resources

+> when we consolidate `resource_infos_t` for a frame, we should *OR* all
+> their usage flags, so that the resource has the correct usage flags for
+> the complete lifetime of the frame.

 when we acquire resources, we create a matching vector which has the vulkan object id for each resource - indices match frame available resources vector.